RATE PADDLES YOU'VE TRIED

 What is the best pickleball paddle for beginners?

-Should I get a 13mm or 16mm paddle?
+Should I get a 13mm or 16mm pickleball paddle?

-What's the difference between a power and control paddle?
+What's the difference between a power and control pickleball paddle?

-Power paddles have higher swing weights and an aggressive surface texture, generating more pace and spin on drives.
-Control paddles are softer with more dwell time — easier to reset, dink, and place the ball precisely.
-All-court paddles sit in the middle and work well for most recreational and intermediate players.
+Power paddles have higher swing weights (115+) and stiffer faces — they generate more pace on drives but feel jumpy at the kitchen.
+Control paddles have softer cores (usually 16mm) and longer dwell time — they're plusher on dinks and resets but generate less easy power.
+All-court paddles sit in the middle and work for most recreational players.

 How much should I spend on a pickleball paddle?

-Swing weight measures how heavy a paddle feels when you swing it — not just its static weight.
-A higher swing weight generates more power but is slower to move.
-A lower swing weight is easier to control and maneuver at the kitchen.
-We measure every paddle with standardized lab equipment before writing a single word of review.
+Swing weight measures how heavy a paddle feels in motion — the rotational moment around the hand, not just the static weight on a scale.
+Higher swing weight (115+) generates more power on full swings but is slower to react.
+Lower swing weight (105–110) is easier to maneuver at the kitchen.
+Every paddle on this site is measured on calibrated lab equipment before review.

 Browse All Paddles